mohammedterryjack/quran/README.md

 - ✅ Get tanakh for cross-referencing
 - get ahmad zaki translation of quran
 - ✅ get aisha bewley translation of quran
-- get kabballah>sefer yetzira in hebrew and english from sefaria
+- ✅ get kabballah>sefer yetzira & zohar in hebrew and english from sefaria

 ### Backend AI / NLP (python3)
 - ✅ store each verse of quran in arabic and parallel english (csv)